 Clarithromycin for bacterial infections

-If your child has ever had a reaction to any antibiotic, check with your doctor that your child can have clarithromycin before giving it.
+If your child has ever had a reaction to any antibiotic, tell your doctor before giving Clarithromycin.

 It is important that your child takes this medicine in the way that your doctor has told you to so that it kills the harmful bacteria and gets rid of the infection.